back to insights

 For EOR details, see our guide to hiring employees in Mexico.

-The IMMEX shelter program specifics
+What are the IMMEX shelter program specifics?

 The shelter operates under Mexico's IMMEX program, which allows duty-free temporary import of raw materials, components, and equipment used in manufacturing for export.